sct/overseerr/docs/support/faq.md

 The most secure method (but also the most inconvenient method) is to set up a VPN tunnel to your home server.
 You would then be able to access Overseerr as if you were on your local network, via `http://LOCAL-IP-ADDRESS:5055`.

+### Are there mobile apps for Overseerr?

+Since Overseerr has an almost native app experience when installed as a Progressive Web App (PWA), there are no plans to develop mobile apps for Overseerr.

+Out of the box, Overseerr already fulfills most of the [PWA install criteria](https://web.dev/install-criteria/).
+You simply need to make sure that your Overseerr instance is being served over HTTPS (e.g., via a [reverse proxy](../extending-overseerr/reverse-proxy.md)).

 ### Overseerr is amazing!
 But it is not translated in my language yet!
 Can I help with translations?

 You sure can!
 We are using [Weblate](https://hosted.weblate.org/engage/overseerr/) for translations.
 If your language is not listed, please [open a feature request on GitHub](https://github.com/sct/overseerr/issues/new/choose).